lilsharu/course-notes/Combinational Logic.md

 ## Muxes

-A Mux allows us to take many inputs and choose one output.
+A mux, also known as a Multiplexer, allows us to take many inputs and choose a single output.

-Muxes are built off of Logic Gates.
+Muxes can be built from Logic Gates.

 ## Decoder